HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 {:.grid .center  }

 #### Direct Referral Light - Detailed View
+The referral occurs between the Provider/Requester and the CBO/Performer where the CBO/Performer does not have a FHIR API (FHIR Server or FHIR Façade).
+The exchange with the Performer is initiated via an email with a secure link to the Provider/Requester API that can be used by an application available to the CBO/Performer to communicate with the Provider/Requester using RESTful exchanges that read, create, and update resources via the Provider/Requester API.

 {% include img.html img="DetailedDirectReferralLight.svg" caption="Figure 3: Detailed Direct Referral Light" %}

 ### Indirect Referral with Direct CBO